guildai/guild.ai/pages/cheatsheet.md

   #sourcecode: '*.py'

   # To specify multiple patterns, use a list of patterns.
 The block
-  # below indicates that Guild copy only Python source files and files
+  # below tells Guild to copy only Python source files and files
   # ending in '.txt'.

   #sourcecode: